Steel Structures & Corrosion Protection

-- material analyses on metallic substances (chemical, mechanical and metallographical analyses)
+- Material analyses on metallic materials (chemical, mechanical and metallographical analyses)

-- consultancy services for replacement and new structures with regard to the selection of systems and materials, including fatigue-proof and corrosion-resistant designs
+- Consultancy services for replacement and new structures with regard to the selection of systems and materials, including fatigue-proof and corrosion-resistant design

-- research and development activities for practical application and implementation in standards
+- Research and development for practical application and their implementation in standards

-Corrosion protection concepts and systems are made available for corrosion protection of (hydraulic) steel structures (sheet piling, gates and valves, steel bridges) and floating vehicles:
+Corrosion protection concepts and systems are made available for corrosion protection of (hydraulic) steel structures (gates and valves, steel bridges, sheet piling) and floating vehicles:

-- Consultancy services for the repair of damages at existing coating-systems concerning implementation and selection of material.
+- Consultancy services for the repair of damages at existing coating-systems concerning execution and selection of material,

 The chemical laboratory supports these tasks using modern analytical methods.
-The methods for determination (apparative analysis, microscopy, corrosion measurement cell) are used to assess researches of corrosion damages as well for the testing of construction and other materials.
+These methods (wet-chemical processes, apparative analysis, microscopy) are used to examine corrosion damages and for the testing of construction materials and other samples.